 - Fog lamps

 - Available roof rack

-The Sequoia can accommodate up to eight people in its three rows of seats, which can be covered in either fabric or leather.
+The Sequoia can accommodate up to eight people in its three rows of seats that can be covered in either fabric or leather.
 The second row slides out of the way when you lift a lever, making it easy to get to the third-row seats.
-Large air conditioning knobs dominate the middle of the dash.
-For 2010, both Bluetooth and an audio USB port are included as standard equipment.
+Large air-conditioning knobs dominate the middle of the dash.
+Bluetooth and a USB port are standard.
+Interior features include: